 Probably the most unique street in the city, Rainey Street is filled with cute craftsmen houses from the 1930s that have been re-purposed as bars.
 Everywhere you look there are patios decked out in lights, food trucks, restaurants, and people.
 So many people.
 In fact, I hesitated to put Rainey Street on the list of places to see in Austin because it’s such a tourist attraction.
 Locals do go there, but it’s somewhat infrequent and almost never on the weekends.

-If you decide to go to Rainey Street, consider an off-peak time and set your expectations accordingly.
-Check out Craft Pride for Texas beers or Half Step for great cocktails.
-Geraldine’s at Hotel Van Zandt is a perfect place for lunch or happy hour, and Via 313 is a favorite for Detroit-style pizza.
+If you decide to go, consider an off-peak time and set your expectations accordingly.
+Check out Half Step for great cocktails, Geraldine’s at Hotel Van Zandt for lunch or happy hour, or Via 313 for Detroit-style pizza.

-Speakeasies are a paradise for lovers of craft cocktails, and visiting one is one of the most fun things to do in Austin.
+Speakeasies are a paradise for lovers of craft cocktails.
 Our favorites (so far) are Midnight Cowboy and Small Victory.
 Hidden in a former brothel behind a nondescript door, Midnight Cowboy might be one of the only reasons a local would head to Dirty 6th (the strip of raucous bars otherwise known as 6th Street).
 Its dark leather interior and top-notch service create a welcoming environment to try one of their signature tiki drinks or a classic cocktail.

 At Small Victory, there’s no secret buzzer or password, though you may find yourself wondering if you’re in the right place.
 A couple of doors and a small flight of stairs are the only thing between you and cocktail heaven.
 They also offer a selection of charcuterie and cheese plates.

 Texas sunsets are legendary.
-About 15 miles from downtown Austin, The Oasis on Lake Travis is one of the best places to see them.
+About 15 miles from downtown, The Oasis on Lake Travis is one of the best places to see them.

-Most people may not think bats and big cities go together…unless you live in Austin.
+Most people may not think bats and big cities go together…unless you live here.
 In the warmer months, bat watching is actually one of the most fun activities in Austin.

-The Congress Avenue Bridge in the heart of the city is home to a massive colony of Mexican Free-Tailed Bats—the largest urban bat colony in North America.
+The Congress Avenue Bridge is home to a massive colony of Mexican Free-Tailed Bats—the largest urban bat colony in North America.
 Not only do they help with the fierce Texas mosquitoes, but they put on a nightly show.

 We’ve watched from the bridge in the past but most recently took to the water to watch the bats from a boat, which puts a fun, more relaxing spin on the evening because you get dinner and drinks, too.